 Database Schema

-SQLite configuration, table summary with indexes, the Postgres migration rules, and the audit append-only constraint.
+PostgreSQL configuration, table summary with indexes, the audit append-only constraint, and column type conventions.

 Table summary